FAQ

 - GPS coordinates, Exact Date, and Origin

-- Details like, Temperature, Lighting, Colors, Shapes and Lines, Masses and Density, Textures, and Taste.
+- Details like, Temperature, Lighting, Colors, Shapes and Lines, Masses and Density, Textures, and

 - Insights into nearby Lifeforms